How to Apply to College

 Read great example activities list descriptions and dozens of inspiring example essays that do an awesome job, plus a few awesome sample college applications.

-Complete activities in the workbook to help you brainstorm topics and outline essays for the most commonly asked supplemental essay questions.
+Complete activities in the workbook to brainstorm topics and outline essays for the most commonly asked supplemental essay questions.

-Students: Get three rounds of direct feedback from trained college essay specialists.
-(Optional)
+Students: Get three rounds of direct and detailed feedback from amazing and trained college essay specialists.
+(Optional.
+Additional fee of $40/revision.)

 Create an amazing application.